Guy Schraenen

 Guy Schraenen (born 5 May 1941 in London, England – died 9 November 2018 in Paris, France) was a curator and publisher that founded the Gallery Kontakt in Antwerp, the publishing house Guy Schraenen éditeur and the Archive for Small Press & Communication (A.S.P.C.).
 He also authored several publications on international avant-garde and independent art movements from the late 1950s until the 1980s.

 Biography

 Galerie Kontakt

 In 1965 Schraenen opened the Galerie Kontakt in Antwerp, which he ran until 1978.
 The gallery initially displayed lyrical abstraction and constructivist works.
 It transitioned into displaying avant-garde movements such as visual poetry, sound poetry, sound art, conceptual art, Fluxus, mail art and artists' books.
-The gallery represented artists including Eduard Bal, Bram Bogart, Jean Degottex, Lucio Fontana, Jef Geys, René Guiette, Paul Van Hoeydonck, Georges Mathieu, Georges Vantongerloo.

 Guy Schraenen éditeur

-In 1973, the idea of reaching wider audiences while embarking for new ways of creation led to the decision to establish the publishing house Guy Schraenen éditeur.
+In 1973, the idea of reaching wider audiences he established the publishing house Guy Schraenen éditeur.
 It had its origins in Antwerp, but an equivalent number of close collaborations with artists took place in Paris.
-From the beginning on it was important to him to release artworks which are not only based on image and text, but also on sound.
+It was important to Schraenen to release image-based artworks as well as those that incorporated text, and also sound.
 Until 1978, he published artists' books as well as magazines, catalogues, ephemera, postcards, multiples, posters, compact cassettes, records and films by artists. by artists.
-They had complete freedom to investigate, conceive and produce their work.
-Affiliated to the publishing house was a Printing Workshop which served as a very early artist residence.
-Artists were invited to explore and realize, among others, silkscreens, small offset publications and mimeographed works.
-For many of them it was the occasion to publish a book for the first time.
-Among the artists who collaborated with Guy Schraenen éditeur were Eduard Bal, Bram Bogart, Ulises Carrión, Lourdes Castro, Henri Chopin, Jean Degottex, Mirtha Dermisache, Peter Downsbrough, François Dufrêne, Brion Gysin, Bernard Heidsieck, Françoise Janicot, Jiří Kolář, Bernard Villers and many others.

-Guy Schraenen éditeur publications were regularly presented in solo exhibitions, group exhibitions and thematic exhibitions in his Galerie Kontakt as well as in collaboration with art institutions in many countries.
-Guy Schraenen was invited to present his books at the Art Basel and the Art Frankfurt.
-As member of Untied United, an international group of publishers, he exhibited his artists' publications together with Boekie Woekie, Edition Hansjörg Mayer, Edition Hundertmark, Rainer Verlag, Stop-Over-Press und Wiens Laden & Verlag at the Frankfurt Book Fair.